Sunflower Oil Vs. Olive Oil – Which Is Better?

 Should I avoid sunflower oil?

-According to research, sunflower oil emits high levels of toxic aldehyde fumes when exposed to high heat for extended periods (21).
+According to research, one of the drawbacks of sunflower oil is that it emits high levels of toxic aldehyde fumes when exposed to high heat for extended periods (22).
 Hence, you should limit your use of the oil and fry foods only at low heat.
-Also, reduce the use of sunflower oil for frying.
+Also, reduce the use of sunflower oil for frying dipping, baking, grilling, roasting, and sautéing.

 Which oil is better than olive oil?

-Avocado oil has similar nutritional properties as olive oil and has a higher smoke point (it can be used for frying as well).
+Avocado oil has similar nutrition as olive oil and has a higher smoke point (it can be used for frying as well).
 Avocado oil could be a better alternative to olive oil.

 Which oil is best for the heart?